 Nevertheless, even though he did not win any medals, Eddie, the passionate underdog, certainly won the hearts of the world.
 Everyone loves someone who gives it their all, especially when all of the odds are against them.
 Many people argued that this displayed the true spirit of the Olympics.

 Eddie’s story inspired many people.
 In fact, how many people can remember the names of the medal winners at Calgary?
-But, there is certainly a lot more people know the name of Eddie the Eagle.
+But, there is certainly a lot more people who know the name of Eddie the Eagle.

 Eddie may be our top pick for our list of Olympic failures but, hey, he is a winner in many other ways.
 He has even had a hit movie made about him, starring Hugh Jackman and Taron Edgerton and not many people can say that! – Read the review here.